5 Ways To Boost Profits in your PPC Campaigns Immediately

 Marketers using automation software generate 2X the number of leads than those using blast email software and are perceived by their peers to be 2X as effective at communicating.
 (Autopilot, 2015)

-Marketing technology spend is now higher than advertising spend for companies.
+Marketing technology spend is now higher than the advertising spends for companies.
 (Gartner, 2016)

 And the list goes on.
 There are endless statistics pointing to the importance of leveraging machine learning.
 2018 is the year of machine learning and artificial intelligence.